Can a Company Director Be Liable for Unpaid Employee Entitlements?

 Case Study: Unpaid Superannuation

-A Sydney construction company has failed to pay superannuation for 12 months.
+A Sydney construction company failed to pay superannuation for 12 months.
 The ATO issued a DPN to the directors.
-As the company had not lodged its superannuation statements on time, the penalty became “lockdown,” meaning the directors had no ability to avoid personal liability.
+As the company had not lodged its superannuation statements on time, the penalty became a lockdown DPN, meaning the directors had no ability to avoid personal liability.
 The directors were required to pay the debt from their own funds.

 Case Study: Unpaid Wages

-The childcare business experienced cash flow problems and delayed wage payments.
+A childcare business experienced cash flow problems and delayed wage payments.
 Employees complained to the Fair Work Ombudsman, which investigated.
-The directors were found personally liable under the aider-abettor liability provisions and fined in addition to repaying wages.
+The directors were found personally liable under the accessorial liability provisions and were fined in addition to repaying the outstanding wages.

 The Impact of Insolvency